 It’s no secret that consumers have intimate relationships with their phones.
 According to a recent study, Americans check their phones an average of 262 times per day.
 With that statistic in mind, it's no surprise that mobile-first channels such as SMS have a 78 percent higher open rate and 39 percent higher response rate than email.

-SMS is a powerful messaging channel in that you can communicate to audiences who haven’t yet downloaded your app or are not actively engaged.
-You can even reach audiences with little or no internet access, like users who are traveling the globe.
+SMS is a powerful messaging channel for a variety of other reasons as well.
+Using SMS, you can communicate to audiences who haven’t yet downloaded your app or are not actively engaged.
+You can even reach audiences with little or no internet access, such as users who are traveling.

 SMS is distinctly useful in that the messages you send have more permanence.
 While users can swipe away a mobile push notification without opening it, text messages live on users’ phones until they’re opened and/or deleted.
-Provided that users don’t delete your initial message, subsequent texts you send will appear and be catalogued in the same thread.
-SMS are a fit for longer lasting message content and deeper customer interactions, such as ongoing promotions, support messages, and alerts, while push notifications are ideal for real-time updates and limited-time offers such as one-day-only promotions.
-They are also useful for high priority messages, such as bank alerts, for which users appreciate having a permanent record.
+Provided that users don’t delete your initial message, subsequent texts you send will appear and be cataloged in the same thread.
+SMS are a fit for longer-lasting message content and deeper customer interactions, such as ongoing promotions, support messages, and alerts, while push notifications are ideal for real-time updates and limited-time offers such as one-day-only promotions.
+They are also useful for high-priority messages, such as bank alerts, for which users appreciate having a permanent record.

 Another benefit of SMS is that it’s a consumer favorite among marketing channels.
 One study showed 75 percent of consumers prefer receiving offers over SMS versus other channels.
 Respect these preferences by using text messages to send coupons, ticket releases, special product announcements, and other account-related messages.